Snodgras/snodgras.github.io/README.md

-# Dr. Samantha Snodgrass' Research
+# The Research of Dr. Samantha Snodgrass
 **_This site is under development!
 Thank you for your patience!_**

 ## Current Research